innolitics/rdm/rdm/base/software_plan.md

 - all of the planned change requests have been implemented and integrated{% if system.auditor_notes %} [62304:5.6.2 and 9.7.c]{% endif %}
 - the outputs of each activity are in a consistent state{% if system.auditor_notes %} [62304:5.1.6.c, 5.1.6.d, and 5.8.6]{% endif %}
-- the SDS is accurate and up-to-date
+- the software design specification is accurate and up-to-date
 - the Unresolved Anomolies Document is up-to-date and none of the anomlies result in unacceptable risk{% if system.auditor_notes %} [62304:5.8.2 and 5.8.3]{% endif %}
 - the Revision Level History Document is up-to-date{% if system.auditor_notes %} [62304:5.8.4]{% endif %}
 - Integration and System Testing has been completed after the last change request was integrated{% if system.auditor_notes %} [62304:5.8.1]{% endif %}